di3go-sona/DM_Atac_Project/README.md

 # DM_Atac_Project
-Folder for the final Project of Diego Sonaglia and Ibtissam Lachhab for the Data Mining elective @ Sapienza
+Repo for the final Project of Diego Sonaglia and Ibtissam Lachhab for the Data Mining elective in the MSE of Computer@ Sapienza
 ### References:
 - https://www.comune.roma.it/web-resources/cms/documents/TPL_Roma_2019_rev.pdf
 ### SQLite Database: